A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Results on MuJoCo.} Results for MuJoCo domains with TD3+BC and CQL as backbone offline RL method are shown in Table \ref{tab:td3-mujoco} and \ref{tab:sac-mujoco}, respectively.
+Results for MuJoCo domains with TD3+BC and CQL as backbone offline RL method are shown in Table \ref{tab:td3-mujoco} and \ref{tab:sac-mujoco}, respectively.
 We find that additional online interactions can bring further performance improvement in most settings.
 However, two exceptions are O3F and PEX, when combined with CQL.
 As pointed in \cite{o3f}, O3F is not compatible with value regularization based offline RL methods.
-This is also observed by \cite{cal-QL} and we provide detailed explanations in Appendix \ref{section:why-cql-fails}.
 In contrast, PEX trains a new policy from scratch, and cannot fully benefit from reusing good initialization from pretraining, thereby leading to limited performance.

 Moreover, we remark that SUNG substantially outperforms previous state-of-the-art methods, exhibiting an additional 15.04\% and 14.05\% offline-to-online improvement over the best-performing baseline when combined with TD3+BC and CQL, respectively.
 This demonstrates the necessity of proper estimation and utilization of uncertainty for tackling both constrained exploratory behavior and state-action distribution shift.
 Moreover, this also verifies the generality of SUNG in facilitating online improvement for agents pretrained with different offline RL methods.